-- Be acquainted with how a balanced investment portfolio is structured - Have a feel for the risk of using our CFD trading service in comparison to other investments - Understand diversification of risk and risk/reward ratio
+- Be acquainted with how a balanced investment portfolio is structured - Have a feel for the risk of spread betting in comparison to other investments - Understand diversification of risk and risk/reward ratio

-CFDs are leveraged products.

-CFD trading may not be suitable for everyone and can result in losses that exceed your initial deposit, so please ensure that you fully understand the risks involved.
+Spread bets and CFDs are leveraged products.
+Spread betting and CFD trading may not be suitable for everyone and can result in losses that exceed your deposits, so please ensure that you fully understand the risks involved.